University of Florida essay prompts

 Here are some helpful tips to help you get started on the University of Florida supplemental essays!

-To begin, the University of Florida supplemental essays give you an opportunity to showcase what motivates you, which academic topics interest you, and how you engage with the world around you.
+To begin, the University of Florida supplemental essay prompts give you an opportunity to showcase what motivates you, which academic topics interest you, and how you engage with the world around you.
 Therefore, think of the UF supplemental essays as your chance to introduce yourself to the admissions team on your own terms.

 If you’re having trouble finding topics for your UF essays, don’t worry!
-We will discuss each UF essay prompt individually below.
+We will discuss all three of the University of Florida essay prompts below.
 But first, here are some more technical tips to keep in mind when writing your University of Florida supplemental essays.

 Prompt